 Before & After

 Nasal surgery, whether it is Rhinoplasty or Septoplasty, requires precision – down to the millimeter.
 The anatomy of the nose is intricate.
-Nose Jobs and Revision Nose Jobs require technical skill and artistry.
+Revision Rhinoplasty requires technical skill and artistry.

 Some patients are not pleased with how their first Rhinoplasty turned out.
 There is a lot of room for error, especially if the surgeon doesn’t have much experience or hasn’t spent time understanding your goals and expected outcomes.
 However, it is not necessarily the surgeon’s fault; it could be a result of an unavoidable change required once the work was started.

-If you are unhappy with a previous nose job and are looking for a correction, visit Dr. Mulholland.
+If you are unhappy with a previous Rhinoplasty (nose job) and are looking for a correction, visit Dr. Mulholland at SpaMedica in Toronto.
 With 20 years of experience and with a reputation for his innovation, artistry and precise skill, you owe it to yourself to have a consult and determine how he can fix the work you aren’t happy with from your other surgeon.

 Revision Rhinoplasty is common and offers patients that are disheartened by their new nose, a solution and a chance to get the outcome they dreamed of.